Cambodian Street Food

-Many insects are stir-fried with the regular seasonings and spices and are quite tasty.
+Many insects are stir-fried with everyday Cambodian seasonings and spices and are quite tasty.
 The flavor is generally mild and they are a great source of protein!

 We suggest pairing them with your alcohol of choice.
 Surprisingly, insects make awesome drinking snacks.
 They’re also cool to impress your friends!